AaravKhanduja/python_password_checker/README.md

  The code will successfully compile and tell you how many times the password was found and whether you should change your password

- This is the most secure way to check if your password has been leaked
+ This is the most secure way to check if your password has been leaked.

+ Follow me on Linkedin https://www.linkedin.com/in/aarav-khanduja-0467191b0/